MullinsLab/ISDB/doc/Workflows.md

 isdb
 My-HIV-Integrations
 user@host:~ $ cd isdb
-user@host:~/isdb $ ./bin/load-source ../My-HIV-Integrations
+user@host:~/isdb $ ./bin/load-source --reload ../My-HIV-Integrations
 ```

-The `load-source` script _completely reloads_ the integrations from the source
+Passing the `--reload` option to the `load-source` command _completely reloads_
-being loaded.
-Existing records from that source are removed from the database,
+the given source.
+Existing records from that source are removed from the
-then records from the current version of the source are added.
+database, then records from the current version of the source are added.

 # Removing a source